Measurement of transverse single-spin asymmetries for dijet production in polarized proton-proton collisions at $\mathbf{\sqrt{s}}$ = 200 $\mathbf{\mathrm{GeV}}$: Abstract

 \section{Abstract}

 We report a new measurement of transverse single-spin asymmetries for dijet production in collisions of polarized protons at $\sqrt{s}$ = 200 $\mathrm{GeV}$.
 Correlations between the proton spin and the transverse momenta of its partons, each perpendicular to the proton momentum direction, are probed at high $Q^2$ $\approx $160 $\mathrm{GeV}^2$.
-The associated Sivers observable $\kt$, the average parton transverse momentum, is extracted using simple kinematics.
-Nonzero Sivers effects are observed for the first time in dijets from proton-proton collisions, but only when the jets are sorted by their net charge, which enhances the $u$- or $d$-quark contributions to separate data samples.
-This also enables a simple kinematic approach for determination of the individual partonic contributions to the observed asymmetries.
+Evidence for nonzero Sivers effects is measured for the first time in dijets from proton-proton collisions, but only when the jets are sorted by their net charge, which enhances the otherwise canceling opposite-sign $u$- or $d$-quark contributions to separate data samples.
+The resulting asymmetries are compared to recent theoretical calculations.
+Separately, the associated Sivers observable $\kt$, the average parton transverse momentum, is extracted using a simple kinematics approach which further enables a determination of the individual partonic contributions to the observed asymmetries.